CrowdStrike/terraform-provider-crowdstrike/docs/importing.md

 ```

 Next, obtain the ID of the resource you want to import.
-You can obtain the ID by using the CrowdStrike API or, in the CrowdStrike console go to the host group you want to import and copy the ID from the URL.
+You can obtain the ID by using the CrowdStrike API, or in the CrowdStrike console go to the host group you want to import and copy the ID from the URL.

 For example, if the URL is `https://falcon.us-2.crowdstrike.com/hosts/groups-new/edit/7e053217c9cf449fbb503429a0501e87` then the ID is `7e053217c9cf449fbb503429a0501e87`.